 It’s not just London commuters who can make big savings by looking to nearby towns.
 Zoopla found that those travelling into other major UK cities also have access to some of the most affordable commuter hotspots.
 The research doesn't cover Northern Ireland.

-- Bristol According to Land Registry data, average house prices in Bristol have risen by almost £50,000 in the past five years.
-Zoopla highlights Newport as a strong alternative, where buyers can save 43%, on average, and reach Bristol by train in just 18 minutes.
-Smaller savings can also be made in Cardiff, which is a 35-minute train journey away.
+• Bristol According to Land Registry data, average house prices in Bristol have risen by almost £50,000 in the past five years.
+Zoopla highlights Newport as a strong alternative, where buyers can save 43%, on average, and reach Bristol by train in around 40 minutes.
+Smaller savings can also be made in Cardiff, which is roughly a 50-minute train journey away.

 The table shows the full list of affordable commuter towns for a range of cities across the country.